Infection can spread up the urinary tract to the kidneys, or uncommonly the kidneys may become infected through bacteria in the bloodstream.

 Pyelonephritis is more common among women than men.
-Escherichia coli, a type of bacteria normally in the large intestine, causes about 90% of cases of pyelonephritis among people who are not hospitalized or living in a nursing home.
+Escherichia coli Escherichia coli Infections Escherichia coli (E. coli) are a group of gram-negative bacteria that normally reside in the intestine of healthy people, but some strains can cause infection in the digestive... read more , a type of bacteria normally in the large intestine, causes about 90% of cases of pyelonephritis among people who are not hospitalized or living in a nursing home.
 Infections usually ascend from the genital area through the urethra to the bladder, up the ureters, into the kidneys.
 In a person with a healthy urinary tract, an infection is usually prevented from moving up the ureters into the kidneys by the flow of urine washing organisms out and by closure of the ureters at their entrance to the bladder.
 However, any physical blockage (obstruction) Urinary Tract Obstruction Urinary tract obstruction is a blockage that inhibits the flow of urine through its normal path (the urinary tract), including the kidneys, ureters, bladder, and urethra.
 Blockage can be complete... read more to the flow of urine, such as a structural abnormality, kidney stone Stones in the Urinary Tract Stones (calculi) are hard masses that form in the urinary tract and may cause pain, bleeding, or an infection or block of the flow of urine.
 Tiny stones may cause no symptoms, but larger stones... read more , or an enlarged prostate gland Benign Prostatic Hyperplasia (BPH) Benign prostatic hyperplasia (BPH) is a noncancerous (benign) enlargement of the prostate gland that can make urination difficult.
 The prostate gland enlarges as men age.
 Men may have difficulty... read more , or the backflow (reflux) of urine from the bladder into the ureters Urinary Reflux Urinary reflux is when urine flows backward from the bladder into the ureter and sometimes the kidney, usually because of a birth defect of the urinary tract.
 Each kidney continuously filters... read more increases the likelihood of pyelonephritis.

 In about 5% of cases, infections are carried to the kidneys from another part of the body through the bloodstream.
-For instance, a staphylococcal skin infection can spread to the kidneys through the bloodstream.
+For instance, a staphylococcal skin infection Overview of Bacterial Skin Infections The skin provides a remarkably good barrier against bacterial infections.
+Although many bacteria come in contact with or reside on the skin, they are normally unable to establish an infection... read more can spread to the kidneys through the bloodstream.

-The risk and severity of pyelonephritis are increased in people with diabetes or a weakened immune system (which reduces the body's ability to fight infection).
-Pyelonephritis is usually caused by bacteria, but rarely it is caused by tuberculosis (a rare bacterial cause of pyelonephritis), fungal infections, and viruses.
+The risk and severity of pyelonephritis are increased in people with diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
+Symptoms of diabetes may... read more or a weakened immune system Overview of Immunodeficiency Disorders Immunodeficiency disorders involve malfunction of the immune system, resulting in infections that develop and recur more frequently, are more severe, and last longer than usual.
+Immunodeficiency... read more (which reduces the body's ability to fight infection).
+Pyelonephritis is usually caused by bacteria.
+Rarely, it is caused by tuberculosis (a rare bacterial cause of pyelonephritis), fungal infections, and viruses.

 Symptoms of Kidney Infection